EtienneWarneck/filetransferRAT/README.md

 # filetransferRAT

-Transfering a file from victim to hacker computer with command line.
+Transfering a password file from victim to hacker computer with Remote Access Tool.

 ![](assets/downloadpassword.PNG)